Pazhayakoottukar: Metropolitan Gabriel and his temporary success

 During this period, the leader of the Puthenkur was Thoma IV (c. d.
 1728).
 Gabriel opposed him and was successful in winning back a number of churches and faithful from his faction.
 Many churches from the Paḻayakūṟ also joined him.
 He claimed to have secured about 44 churches in his leadership.
 Thoma IV was by this time a supporter of Miaphysitism, brought by the Syriac Orthodox prelates, and he regarded Gabriel as a Nestorian heretic.
 In 1709, he wrote a letter to the Syriac Orthodox Patriarch, pleading that bishops be sent to aid him in countering Gabriel's arguments.

 Gabriel strongly opposed the Portuguese but sought the support of the Dutch.
 His letter to Jacobus Canter Visscher, a Dutch chaplain at Kochi, gives an apologetic detail of the history of Christianity in India and expresses staunch opposition to the Portuguese missionaries.
 Following is an excerpt from the letter, entitled "The antiquity of the Syrian Christians, and Historical events relating to them", addressed to Visscher:

-And in the days of this persecution, the upright, God-fearing, justice-loving, and peaceable Dutch were sent to Malabar by the inspiration of Almighty God and by order of the East India Company, under the command of the noble Lord Admiral Ryklop van Goens, and like as the heathen were driven out of the land of Isso Biranon Kinan [Canaan] so have they driven the worse than heathen Portuguese out of Cochin and other cities and fortresses of Malabar; and through Divine Providence the Syrian christians have been from that time forward protected and defended from them, and their pastors have again visited this coun try without let or hindrance.
+And in the days of this persecution, the upright, God-fearing, justice-loving, and peaceable Dutch were sent to Malabar by the inspiration of Almighty God and by order of the East India Company, under the command of the noble Lord Admiral Ryklop van Goens, and like as the heathen were driven out of the land of Isso Biranon Kinan [Canaan] so have they driven the worse than heathen Portuguese out of Cochin and other cities and fortresses of Malabar; and through Divine Providence the Syrian christians have been from that time forward protected and defended from them, and their pastors have again visited this country without let or hindrance.

 Gabriel received certain amount of support and favour from the Dutch and he remained in India until his death in 1731.
 Visscher gives the following account of Metropolitan Gabriel:

 Mar Gabriel, a white man, and sent hither from Bagdad, is aged and venerable in appearance, and dresses nearly in the same fashion as the Jewish priests of old, wearing a cap fashioned like a turban, and a long white beard.
 He is courteous and God-fearing, and not at all addicted to extravagant pomp.
 Round his neck he wears a golden crucifix.
 He lives with the utmost sobriety, abstaining from all animal food ...
 He holds the Nestorian doctrine respecting the union of the two natures in our Saviour's person.

+Under the protection of the Dutch, he was able to mount a strong resistance against the Carmelite missionaries and also Thoma IV, the Syriac-Orthodox-leaning Puthenkoor leader, until his death.
+However he failed to establish a continuous line of succession in India and his followers had to return to their previous allegiances after his death.